sbt/junit-interface/README.txt

 See LICENSE.txt for licensing conditions (BSD-style).

+To use with sbt 0.10+, add the following dependency to your build.sbt:

+libraryDependencies += "com.novocode" % "junit-interface" % "0.8" % "test"

 To use with sbt 0.7, add the following dependency to your project:

-  val junitInterface = "com.novocode" % "junit-interface" % "0.6" % "test->default"
+  val junitInterface = "com.novocode" % "junit-interface" % "0.8" % "test"

 JUnit itself is automatically pulled in as a transitive dependency. sbt already knows about junit-interface so the dependency alone is enough.
 You do